Raina-Joy/TRY/README.md

-# GREEN EARTH
+# GREEN EARTH 🌍

- GREEN EARTH is a plastic waste management system which aims to clear plastic waste from industrial & domestic areas.
-Already there is a system under the government to collect domestic plastic waste by paying money to them.
-But some people are not willing to accept the system due to the loss of money, they are finding other ways such as burning, throwing & landfills as plastic disposal methods.
-So here I’m planning to implement a plastic collection system which helps the users to clear the plastic waste from their habitat with zero cost & by that they can purchase anything with offers from different business platforms.
-A user can register in the platform, then within 3 days they are provided with the carboard bin to store the plastic waste.
-If the bin is filled then the user can raise a pickup on a scheduled date.
-After the successful pickup of the bin the users will get a reward as purchase coupon based on their interest.
-The implementing system leads a better plastic waste clearance along with sales promotion in various business fields.
-Tools used:
-• MongoDB Compass
-• Postman API
-• Express 4.17.17
-• Mongoose 8.1.1
-• Angular CLI 16.2.4
-• Node 18.18.0
+**GREEN EARTH** is a plastic waste management system that helps users collect and manage plastic waste from homes and industries — at **zero cost** — and rewards them with purchase offers from partner businesses.

+## 📌 Project Overview

+Many people avoid conventional plastic waste collection systems because of associated costs, leading to practices like burning or dumping waste in landfills. **GREEN EARTH** aims to change that by:

+- Allowing users to register for free plastic waste collection
+- Providing a bin to store plastic waste within 3 days of registration
+- Offering pickup scheduling for full bins
+- Rewarding users with coupons or purchase offers after successful pickup

+This system promotes cleaner environments while supporting local businesses through incentive rewards.

+## 🛠 Tools & Technologies

+This project uses the following technologies:

+- **Backend:** Node.js, Express.js, MongoDB, Mongoose
-• Bootstrap 5
+- **Frontend:** Angular (Green-Earth), Bootstrap 5
+- **API Testing:** Postman

+## 🚀 Features

+✔ User registration
+✔ Bin allocation for plastic storage
+✔ Pickup request scheduling
+✔ Reward distribution (purchase coupons)